ClementFritz/FinTechMVP/README.md

    contract.makePartialPayment(partialAmount, { value: partialAmount });
     ```
 9. **Cancel Order** (optional)
    - The buyer can cancel the order before it is confirmed or funds are transferred.
+Any remaining funds are sent back to the buyer.
     ```solidity
    contract.cancelOrder();
     ```